s1m0n3g/warp-trading-bot/README.md

 - `MAX_POOL_SIZE` - Bot will buy only if the pool size is less than or equal the specified amount.
   - Set `0` to disable.
 - `BLACKLIST_REFRESH_INTERVAL` - Interval in milliseconds to refresh the blacklist.
+  - Blacklist checks update authority metadata of token, for "creator" wallets.
+- `WHITELIST_REFRESH_INTERVAL` - Interval in milliseconds to refresh the whitelist
+  - Whitelist checks update authority metadata of token, for "creator" wallets.

+#### Holders

+- Check out .env.copy for variables.
+I took it from some dude on discord and it works great!
+Hah
+- Top holders are poor means: 1 SOL in lamports in more than 50% of wallets of top holders.
+- Pool wallet is not top wallet in holders means: Usually when tokens are sooo young, raydium must be top wallet, otherwise it's generally preminted.

 #### Technical analysis
 - `MACD_SHORT_PERIOD` - default 12